Boy Scouts of America sex abuse cases

-On February 18, 2020 the Boy Scouts of America filed for a Chapter 11 financial restructuring to offer “equitable compensation” to survivors and their families.
-The BSA cited approximately 200 lawsuits pending in state and federal district courts across the United States and 1700 potential claimants in total.
-In May of that same year, the U.S. Bankruptcy Court for the District of Delaware set November 16, 2020 at 5pm EST as the bar date for all survivors of sexual abuse.
-82,000 sexual abuse claims were filed with the bankruptcy court before the November 16 deadline to receive claims.
+On February 18, 2020, the Boy Scouts of America filed for a Chapter 11 financial restructuring to offer "equitable compensation" to survivors and their families.
+The BSA cited approximately 200 pending lawsuits in state and federal district courts across the United States and 1,700 potential claimants in total.
+In May of that same year, the U.S. Bankruptcy Court for the District of Delaware set November 16, 2020, at 5 pm EST as the bar date for all survivors of sexual abuse; 92,700 sexual abuse claims were filed with the bankruptcy court by the deadline.

-Normally in bankruptcy, the organization would at this point face liquidation, but the Boy Scouts of America National Council, along with the local councils, council camps and chartered organizations over the years carried various policies of general liability insurance with no annual aggregate amount: leading to believe that each survivor will have their individual claims liquidated through insurance settlements in full.
+In December 2021, the insurer for the BSA agreed to pay $800 million into a fund for survivors, and in September 2022 – as part of their bankruptcy settlement – the BSA agreed to pay over $2.4 billion into the fund, with payments beginning in September 2023.

 1988 Youth Protection program

-The BSA has struggled with the problem of sex abuse and how to handle abuse allegations.
+The Boy Scouts of America has long struggled with the problem of sexual abuse and how to handle abuse allegations.
 J.L.
 Tarr, a Chief Scout Executive in the 1980s, said regarding sexual assault cases against Scout leaders across all 50 states: "That's been an issue since the Boy Scouts began."
-Several reports have surfaced over the years regarding incidents of sexual abuse within the Boy Scouts of America to include incidents of repeat offenders.
-There have also been several high-profile court cases that resulted in convictions and settlements involving such incidents.
+Several reports have surfaced over the years regarding incidents of sexual abuse within the BSA to include incidents of repeat offenders.
+There have also been several high-profile court cases involving such incidents that resulted in convictions and settlements.

 In the 1980s, BSA developed its Youth Protection program, a comprehensive program to educate and prevent abuse.
-A centerpiece of the program is the "two deep" leadership criterion which dictates that no adult can ever be alone with any members.
+A centerpiece of the program is the "two deep" leadership criterion, which dictates that no adult can ever be alone with any of the members.
 Before joining, a member must discuss with their parents a pamphlet on sexual abuse.
 The Youth Protection Plan from the organization is linked to a CDC report on such programs.

-Kenneth Lannings, the FBI agent who helped develop the BSA's Youth Protection Plan, wrote that "A skilled pedophile who can get children into a situation where they must change clothing or stay with him overnight will almost always succeed in seducing them."
+Kenneth Lanning, the FBI agent who helped develop the BSA's Youth Protection Plan, wrote that "A skilled pedophile who can get children into a situation where they must change clothing or stay with him overnight will almost always succeed in seducing them."

 BSA adopted the following policies to provide additional barriers to child abuse within scouting.
 These policies are primarily for the protection of its youth members; however, they also serve to protect its adult leaders from false accusations of abuse.